FlorianMaak/p0weruser/README.md

 [https://github.com/FlorianMaak/p0weruser/raw/develop/dist/p0weruser.user.js](https://github.com/FlorianMaak/p0weruser/raw/develop/dist/p0weruser.user.js)

 ## Missing Feature or found a bug?
 Just open an issue and describe your request as accurately as possible.
-If you like to do script it on your own, feel free to fork and open a Pull Request.
+If you like to script it on your own, feel free to fork this repository and open a Pull Request.

 ## Contribution
 Feel free to fork this project.
 If you like to contribute, please use [git-flow](https://github.com/nvie/gitflow)